hayesgm/vignette/README.md

 You may store these values as properties in your analytics system.

-## Caveats

-Tests are stored in your store object based on the original input.
-If you change the input of the test (regardless of the name), a new test will be created.
-Thus [1,2,3].vignette(:numbers) and [2,3,4].vignette(:numbers) will always be considered unique tests.
-New tests will overwrite old tests with the same name in `Vignette.tests`.
-This is by design so that you can update the test, have new results, but keep the same test name in your analytics system.

-Note, you must use arrays that will not change between runs.
-Thus, `[Date.today, 1.days.ago].vignette` will end up creating separate tests every time this code is run.
-We use a `Zlib.crc32` check to check for uniqueness of an array.
-Instead, this should be `[0,1].vignette.days.ago`.

-If you choose to store your `tests` in `cookies`, then the chosen result will be stored in a cookie sent to the user's browser.
-Thus, be careful not to store any secret information in a test.

-For unnamed tests, the system will try to determine the name from the line in the file (e.g. `(app/models/user.rb:50)`).
-When it does this, it will keep the name the same so long as the underlying array has the same crc32 code.
-That is, even if that vignette moves off of line 50, the test will keep the same "name" until the choices of the test change.
-This is a trade-off to allow un-named vignettes to be easily understood in an analytics system without having to name each one unless you would like to.

-When using `session` or `cookie` store, this code is not thread-safe.

 ## Naming Tests

 Vignette tests can also be specifically named, e.g: